British Field Target Association

-The British Field Target Association also known simply as the BFTA, is the governing body of field target shooting in England, Scotland and Wales.
+The British Field Target Association (BFTA) is the governing body of field target shooting in England, Scotland and Wales.

 Management and Officers

 The BFTA elects the positions of chairman, secretary and treasurer at its Annual General Meeting whom hold the position for a period of one year.

 Competitions

-The BFTA runs several competitions throughout the year.
+The BFTA runs several competitions throughout the year and maintains national gradings based on performance at nominated events.